kubernetes/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 Sets a text that [should be changed in the domain attribute](https://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cookie_domain) of the "Set-Cookie" header fields of a proxied server response.

+Value must be either `off` or two space-separated tokens (source domain and replacement).

 To configure this setting globally for all Ingress rules, the `proxy-cookie-domain` value may be set in the [NGINX ConfigMap](./configmap.md#proxy-cookie-domain).

 ### Proxy cookie path